rebelsky/sams-assorted-musings-reflections/a-month-of-grinnellians.md

 ---

+Note: I do have one or two planned essays for the month that won't be about Grinnellians.
+As you saw [yesterday](tigger-suit.html), some days of the year just call for particular essays.

+---

 [1] I'm pretty sure it's "free rein" and not "free reign" [2,7] or "free rain".

 [2] Yay for the Silent G!
 If Tom Lehrer [3] were still alive [4], maybe